SheathedBlade/The-World-of-Luciradis/content/Characters/Saria Pulse.md

 #### Shimmering Call

-Shimmering Call is a spell reserved for the Ascendant of the Shimmering Wings, as it allows Saria to give a rallying call to her allies, boosting morale and giving them strength and endurance.
+Shimmering Call is a spell reserved for the Ascendant of the Expanse, as it allows Saria to give a rallying call to her allies, boosting morale and giving them strength and endurance.
 The range of Saria's call in her human form reaches up to a small township sector, with the area of the [[Port of Anahymn]] as an example of the extent of her range.

 #### Transformation - Draconic Ascension

 Saria's Transformation allows her to grow into a dragon of considerable size, towering over our castle walls with ease.
 In this state, Saria forgoes her lance in favor of her claws and flames.
-In this form, she commands the full might of the Shimmering Wings, enhancing the aforementioned invocations.
+In this form, she commands the full might of the Expanse, enhancing the aforementioned invocations.
 Violet Flames serve to enhance her claws as well as her breath of fire.
 Shimmering Call noticeably increases in range, as her cry can be heard from several battalions.

 ![[shimmering_wings.webp]]_Credit: @Anderson_M0311_